JohnLCaron/rlauxe/README.md

 In general, samplesNeeded is independent of the population size Npop.
 Rather, samplesNeeded depends on the _diluted margin_ as well as the random sequence of ballots chosen to be hand audited.
-(Actually there is a slight dependence on N for _without replacement_ audits when the sample size approaches N, but that case approaches a full hand audit, so isnt very interesting.)
+(Actually there is a slight dependence on N for _without replacement_ audits that increases as the sample size approaches N.)

-The following plots are simulations, averaging the results from the stated number of runs.
+The following plots are simulations, averaging the results over the stated number of runs.

 ## Samples needed with no errors